 We do ask people to also consider supporting the community that provides you with the opportunity to make a good living.
 Many people who live somewhere else do donate all or part of their money right here in Grove City.
 The choice is yours, and we appreciate you taking the time to decide.

-You can specify that the agency in question not receive United Way funds.
+You can specify that the agency in question not receive your United Way donation.
 You can also specify which agency or agencies will receive your gift by designating your gift.